-- Can be integrated into existing installations
+- Easy to integrate into existing heating installations

-- Suitable surfaces for solar collectors
+- Suitable surfaces for solar collectors – south facing where possible

-- Free of shade throughout the day
+- An area that’s free of shade throughout the day

-- Expandable heating system
+- An expandable heating system

 After the solar energy is converted in the collectors, the heat is transferred via a fluid to a hot water cylinder in the building.
-A heat exchanger transfers the energy of the carrier fluid to the water in the tank.
-From there it can either be used on demand, even when the sun is not shining.
+A heat exchanger transfers the energy of the carrier fluid to the water in the cylinder.
+From there it can be used on demand, even when the sun is not shining.

 Find out more about flat panel collectors from Vaillant